dataiku/dss-plugin-sage-insights/lib/python/sage/version_history/feature_requests.md

 ### User Profiles

-## Metrics / Checks
-1. User profiling
-    1. What kind of recipes are users using
+1. What kind of recipes are the users using
-    1. Howmany projects do they contribute to
+1. How many projects do they contribute to
 1. How many projects do they own
-    1. How many scenarios/projects does user contributes to in automation
+1. (Future) How many scenarios/projects does a user contribute to in Automation
+1. Active Users vs Login Users

+### Scenarios

-1. Common scenario failure issues
+1. Common Scenario Failures
-1. Common scenario run times
+1. Common scneario run times

-1. Active users vs login users
+### Spark and Container Configs

+1. ?

+###

 1. Spark and container configs
 1. User group permissions
 1. Disk Space Utilization